clarkmcc/go-hubspot/generated/v4/actions/docs/FunctionsApi.md

 > FunctionsArchive(ctx, definitionId, functionType, functionId, appId).Execute()

-Delete a custom action function
+Archive a function for a definition

 ### Example